Background: GPS and Geocoding

 in all price ranges, with a built-in GPS receiver.

 Most smartphones are also equipped with a camera and a GPS receiver.

-or retrieved from Google Earth) directly into an image file.
+or from the Windows clipboard) directly into an image file.

 The EXIF standard provides a format for storing GPS

 coordinates within JPEG image files.